hapijs/wreck/README.md

       Defaults to either `wreck.agents.http` or `wreck.agents.https`.
 Setting to `false` disables agent pooling.
     - `timeout` - The number of milliseconds to wait without receiving a response before aborting the request.
 Defaults to unlimited.
+    - `secureProtocol` - [TLS](http://nodejs.org/api/tls.html) flag indicating the SSL method to use, e.g. `SSLv3_method` to force SSL version 3.
+The possible values depend on your installation of OpenSSL.
+Read the official OpenSSL docs for possible [SSL_METHODS](http://www.openssl.org/docs/ssl/ssl.html#DEALING_WITH_PROTOCOL_METHODS).
 - `callback` - The optional callback function using the signature `function (err, response)` where:
     - `err` - Any error that may have occurred during the handling of the request.
     - `response` - The [HTTP Incoming Message](http://nodejs.org/api/http.html#http_http_incomingmessage)